eowjd0512/eowjd0512.github.io/index.md

 ##### SCI SCIE

+4. [pending] **Sang Jun Lee**, Sung Soo Hwang, "Fast and Accurate Self-calibration using Vanishiing Point Detection in Manmade Environments", International Journal of Car, Autonomous, and System, 2019.

 3. **Sang Jun Lee**, Hee-youl Choi, Sung Soo Hwang, "Real-time Depth Estimation using Recurrent CNN with Sparse Depth Cues for SLAM System", International Journal of Car, Autonomous, and System, 2019.

 7.  **Sang Jun Lee**, Sung Soo Hwang, "Bag of Sampled Words: A Sampling-based Strategy for Fast and Accurate Visual Place Recognition in Changing Environments", International Journal of Car, Autonomous, and System, 2019.